Efficient parallel solver for rarefied gas flow using GSIS: Introduction

 \section{Introduction}

-Due to the development in space exploration~\cite{votta2013hypersonic,ivanov1998computational}, the study of rarefied (non-equilibrium) gas dynamics has become more and more important.
+Due to the development in space exploration~\cite{votta2013hypersonic,ivanov1998computational}, EUV lithography~\cite{EUV-plasma2021,Teng2023JCProd} and vacuum sysmtes for nuclear fusion~\cite{Tantos2024NuclFusion}, the study of rarefied (non-equilibrium) gas dynamics has become more and more important.
 From the theoretical perspective, these non-equilibrium flows are governed by the Boltzmann-type kinetic equations~\cite{LeiBook2022} that use the velocity distribution function (VDF) to describe the system state at the mesoscopic level, rather than the Naiver-Stokes-Fourier (NSF) equations in the macroscopic level.
 From the computational perspective, the efficient and accurate simulation of the kinetic equation is crucial to emerging technologies in aerospace engineering, where the numerical scheme should be carefully designed as the VDF is defined in the high-dimensional phase space (e.g., for polyatomic gas, it includes the time, the three-dimensional physical space, the three-dimensional molecular velocity space, and the one-dimensional internal energy space).

 The Boltzmann equation can be solved by the stochastic and deterministic methods.
 Historically, due to the limitation of computer memory, the Boltzmann equation is simulated by the direct simulation Monte Carlo (DSMC) method~\cite{bird1994molecular}.
 This method uses the simulation particles (each represents a huge number of real gas molecules) to mimic the free streaming and binary collisions of gas molecules.
 Therefore, the number of simulation particles can be kept small, but the macroscopic quantities in the steady state are obtained by a large number of statistical averaging.
 In simulating moderate and highly rarefied gas flows, DSMC becomes the prevailing numerical method.
 However, when it comes to the simulation of near-continuum flows, due to the splitting of streaming and collision, the spatial cell size and time step in DSMC simulations should be smaller than the mean free path and mean collision time of gas molecules, respectively, hence it is quite inefficient.